 (#3852)The Ultra High Reliability subfield is set to 1 to indicate that the AP represented by this BSSID (reported AP) is a UHR AP.
 Otherwise, the Ultra High Reliability subfield is set to 0.

-Insert the following paragraphs after the 21st paragraph (“The DMG Positioning field indicates…”):
+9.4.2.yyy SMD BSS Transition Parameters element(#2023)

-The Same SMD field is set to 1 to indicate that the AP represented by this BSSID (reported AP) belongs to the same SMD as the reporting AP.
-Otherwise, the Same SMD field is set to 0.
+The SMD BSS Transition Parameters element contains parameters related to the SMD BSS transition (see 37.9 (SMD BSS transition)).
+The format of the SMD BSS Transition Parameters element is defined in Figure 9-K1 (SMD BSS Transition Parameters element format).